Intel CTO Greg Lavender interview — Why chip maker is spending on both manufacturing and software

 VentureBeat: As far as what people can expect next week, when it was in person there were so many different kinds of options for deep dives.
 I guess you may have even more options when you’re doing it online.
 How would you compare this experience to what people might remember from before about Intel Developer Forum?

 Lavender: It’s going to be very interactive, with Pat and myself, Sandra Rivera, Gregory Bryant for the client side, Nick McKeown.
 Sandra, myself, and Nick are all new in our roles, around 100-plus days.
 It’s going to be a lively conversation style.
 I forget the total number, but we have more than 100 “meet the geek” demos.
 We’ll have some cool stuff, everything from 5G edge robotics to deep learning, AI, ML, obviously graphics.
-We’re going to show off our new overlay processor.
+We’re going to show off our new Alder Lake processor.
 Lots of stuff about various open source tool kits we’ve launched.
 You may not have heard of iPDK.
 It’s an open source project we launched.
 A lot of people are jumping on the bandwagon to offload workloads that traditionally run on the cores to the smart NIC.
 We have some partners that will be showing up to talk about our technology and how they’re using it.

 It’s only a two-day event, but there’s a lot of material packed into those two days.
 It’s a video format.
 You can browse around and pick and choose what you want.
 I think we’re all fatigued of these virtual conferences.
 We’re trying to make it not just a bunch of talking heads, but more of an interactive dialogue about things we’re doing, about our customers and how they’re taking advantage of it, and then quickly transitioning to live or recorded demos to show that it’s real.
 It’s not just marketing.
 It’s real.